SriSatya2712/Wildlife_Project/README.md

 # Wildlive

 A wildlife website is an online platform that provides information and resources about wildlife, their habitats, behaviors, and conservation efforts.
-It may feature articles, photos, videos, and interactive content that educate visitors about different species and their environments.
+It may feature articles, photos, and interactive content that educate visitors about different species and their environments.

 ## Project Link - https://gentle-coast-084a31200.3.azurestaticapps.net/